LNcloud/aws_terraform_project/README.md

   - Associated with `availability_zone` from `var.subnet2_az`.

 ### **3. Internet Gateway**
-- Enables internet access for resources within the public subnets.
+- Enables internet access for resources within the  subnets.

 ### **4. Route Table**
 - Configures routes to direct internet-bound traffic through the Internet Gateway.